 Please keep quiet when you don't know what others are talking about.
 If they are talking about their favorite movie and the parts they liked the best, it would be unwise to chime in with your opinions when you have not seen the movie.

-You are not entitled to an opinion in other people's conversation when you are ignorant about a situation.
-Do not speak about a subject that you don’t know the facts.
+You are not entitled to an opinion in other people's conversations when you are ignorant about a situation.
+Do not speak about a subject if you don’t know the facts.

 5. Stop bragging

 Some people like to brag about something.
 If someone in the group said he went on vacation to Hawaii for a week, there is no need to say you went to Bora Bora for a month.
 You should refrain from trying to top everything someone else has done.

 Keep quiet when you find yourself talking about yourself instead of the issue at hand.
 There are some people who put themselves into every conversation.
 No matter what the group is talking about, some people tend to make the conversation about them instead of focusing on the initial conversation.

 Let others express their thoughts even though you know the answer to the questions.
 When the facilitator in Bible Study or Sunday School is explaining something, there should not be the same individuals who answer every question.

 At times, people should be quiet and let others answer some of the questions.

 Watch the signs and know when others want you to shut up.
 Often people know who in the group will try to take over.
 They use various tactics to get the person to be quiet.
 They show a lack of interest in their body language and by doodling or bowing their heads or showing other signs that the person speaking should be quiet and listen.

 Be quiet after you have said something profound.
 Do not continue piling on more unrelated and less important information.
 Say the main thing and then be quiet.
 Let what you have said resonate with your listeners.